laststance/nsx/README.md

 Auto post of web page list you read that day.

-Used in combination with [nsx-browser-extension](https://github.com/laststance/nsx-browser-extension).
+Used in combination with the [browser-extension](./browser-extension/) (included in this monorepo).

 # Prerequisites

-- Node.js v20.x.x
+- Node.js v22.x.x (managed via Volta)
 - pnpm

 #### Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)